Rajpratik71/Mininet-wiki/Mininet 2.2 Release Notes (Under Construction).md

 The tests are not included in the Mininet `.egg`, nor are they documented at [api.mininet.org](api.mininet.org), but they are included in the Mininet source tree.

-### Potential VirtualBox Issues
+### Potential VirtualBox/VM Issues and Solutions

 * If VirtualBox (or any other virtual machine monitor) cannot import the `.ovf` directly, try creating a new VM using the `.vmdk` file as its disk.

 * VirtualBox may complain about missing hardware on initial import - you may safely ignore this message.